Eye Health

 What Is Low Vision?

 What “Low Vision” Means As we age, our eyes change too.
 Many of these vision changes can be corrected by glasses or contact lenses.
-However, if your eye doctor tells […]
+However, if your eye doctor tells you that your vision cannot be fully corrected with ordinary prescription lenses, medical treatment, or surgery, and you still have some usable vision, you have […]

 Read more